From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Most people know this nowadays, but have some sort of navigation app to help you get around Riga.

 Maps.Me can be used offline if you download the city map before you leave Wifi which is handy.
+Or you can get really cheap data for Latvia online.

 I also did not do this.
 My hostel gave me a paper map, which was awesome because I love the old-school ways.

 However, fumbling with a big paper map in freezing temperatures and vicious winds is not ideal, so have an app.
+Now I always use eSIMs when I travel, as they are just so easy to use and affordable.

 3. Get Travel Insurance

 I also did not do this.
 Clearly, I was a novice traveler back then.
-(I have updated this article in 2023, hence why I’m so self-deprecating.
+(I have updated this article in 2025, hence why I’m so self-deprecating.
 It’s all in good fun).

 Anyway, travel insurance is always a smart thing to have, especially when traveling to Latvia in the winter.